dyreschlock/pocket-utils/README.md

 ## Updating Cores

-The shell script **update_cores.sh** will run mattpanella's pocket_updater, located in the **utility.directory** and using the **pocket.directory** as its base.
-After the script is run, it will copy the contents of the overwrite directory (which is in the **utility.directory**) to the pocket directory.
-Currently, these overwrites are for the Platforms directory only.
+The shell script **update_cores.sh** will run mattpanella's pocket_updater.
+It doesn't do much else.
+Currently it's setup to run on the **pocket.directory** set in the configuration file, and it will preserve the Platforms directory.

+## Create Pocket Entries

+All Java program depends on this being run first.

+Create Pocket Entries will create database objects for Cores and sorted Game roms.

+- This will create a Core object for every folder in the Assets directory of the Pocket.

+- This will create a Game object by iterating over all cores listed in PocketCoreInfo.java.
+For each rom sorted into a folder in the core's common directory, the Game will be created in the database.

+Any missing data is expected to be completed by using a SQL viewing application.

 ## Making Arcade ROMs

-This will create Arcade ROM files for arcade cores.

-This is a 2-step process.

-First, **SortPrepareMRAFiles** (Java program) will look at any MRA files in the processing directory (**processing.mra.directory**).
-It will read these files looking at the **rbf** and **rom** tags to determine the core folder, and which rom zips are required to make the rom.
-For each rom zip that is required, it will look in the **romzip.storage.directory** to see if the rom zip is there.
-If not, it will attempt to download the rom zip from **romzip.source.url** (or from **romzip.hbsource.url** for hbmame zips).
+To make arcade ROMs, run the program `ProcessArcadeRomsAndMRA`

+First, place all of your MRA files in the `{utility.directory}/mra_to_process` directory, and then run the program.

+It will require that all core folders for the MRA be in the database with the romZips field filled in.
+It will create the Core object if it doesn't exist, but will not continue if this field is empty.
+So, if any new Core objects were made, simply fill in the romZips directory field, and rerun the program.

+Next, it will use this romZips directory to search for ROM zips.
+If ROM zips are in the directory, it will continue, but if not, it will attempt to download the required ROM zips for the URLs set in the **config.properties** file.
+Once the ROM zips have been successfully download and exist in the ROM zips directory, it will continue.

+Next, using the ROM zips, this will call nullobject's mra tool to generate the arcade rom.
+The arcade rom will be put into the core's common directory.

-Whether it succeeds or fails, it will copy the MRA files into the base folder of the core directory.
-After it completes, it will make a list of all the rom zips it could not download, and also make a list of all the cores that have new MRA files to process.
-Also, if an Arcade rom already exists in the core's common directory, it will copy the MRA files into the core's MRA directory.
+If everything is successful, and the arcade rom exists in the core's common directory, this will move the MRA file into the core's MRA directory.

-Second, after all the rom zips have been downloaded into the rom storage directory, and MRA files exist in the cores root directory, **make_arcade_rom.sh** should be run.
-This uses nullobject's **mra-tools-c** (found at nullobject/mra-tools-c).

-This script will comb through the list of all cores looking for MRA files in the root directory.
-For each one it finds, it will create an Arcade rom from the rom zips in the storage directory.
-It will place the created rom files into the core's common directory.

-MRA files in the core's common directory must be manually moved into the core's MRA directory once successfully completed.

 ## Organize Platforms

+To organize platform information and images, run the program `ProcessPlatforms`

-This will create a list of cores in the database, and rewrite JSON in the Platforms directory.
+This will go through every Core object in the data.
+If all the information has been filled out in the database, it will rewrite that core's JSON in the Platforms directory.

-This is a 1-step process, but the process does three things.
-Run **OrganizePlatforms** to start.

-1. The program will comb through the Assets directory and create a PocketCore object for any folder that exists.
-The information for the core will not be filled in.

-2. For any core in the database with a complete set of information (ie: name, category, manufacturer, year), the program will rewrite a JSON with that information.

-3. The program will run **overwrite_platform_images.sh** which will convert any platform image in the **platform_images** directory (which is in the utility.directory) to the BIN format, and then copy the BIN into the Platforms directory on the Pocket.
-Once converted and copied, files are moved into a **completed** directory so they won't be repeatedly converted.
+Additionally, this will run a script that will convert any platform image in `{utility.directory}/platform_images` to BIN format, and then copy the BIN into the Platforms directory on the Pocket.
+Once converted and copied, files are moved into a `platform_images/completed`directory so they won't be repeatedly converted.

-It is expected that after the program is run once, and all the cores have been entered in the database, the user can use a SQL management program to enter the information for each of the cores.
-Then, **OrganizePlatforms** can be run a second time to write that information into the Platforms directory.

 ## Creating Library Images